-Post Ultimatum, Kitty Pryde assembles a small army of mutants, who get labeled coloured teamnames.
+Post Ultimatum, Kitty Pryde assembles a small army of mutants, labeled with color-themed team names.
 The ones we hear about are Gold and Blue, harking back to the 616 Marvel universe when the X-Men split up in the '90s.

 No Celebrities Were Harmed / Our Presidents Are Different: Although he's never referred to by name, whenever the president appears, his features vaguely resemble those of George W. Bush.
 His vice president also resembles Dick Cheney.
 Couple this with when the first books were set (during the Bush administration) and it's no big leap to assume that's the president we're looking at.

 Clinton is sometimes mentioned as having been bullied into green-lighting the Sentinel Initiative.

 Non-Action Guy: Doug Ramsay is a non-mutant at his school, he's just really smart.
 He wasn't the only non-mutant; Emma Frost was very proud of the fact that it was human-integrated.
 He was just the only important one.

 Take Up My Sword: Although Jean does not seem to want to do this for Xavier and the X-Men, it seems like she will do so, as Quicksilver is apparently starting a new Brotherhood of Mutants, and has at least successfully recruited Theodore, Liz's brother.

 Taking You with Me: It seemed Cable pulled this on Xavier.
 He didn't.
 It is however, played straight with Gambit.

 Technical Pacifist: Xavier.
 Notably, members of the X-Men regularly question his policy on this point.

 Terminator Twosome: Cable and Bishop, as par for the course.
 Subverted by Cable bringing his entire team to the past.